linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 # Federal Home Loan Bank System

 The Federal Home Loan Bank System ("FHLBank System") issues discount notes.
 Like the other discount notes discussed earlier, these securities are unsecured general obligations sold at a discount from par and mature at their face value.
-Minimum face values are  $100,000 with additional increments of$ 1,000.
+Minimum face values are  \$100,000 with additional increments of\$ 1,000.
 The maturities range from overnight to 360 days.
 FHLBank System discount notes are generally offered for sale on a continuous basis generally by one or more of the following ways: (1) auction; (2) sale to dealers as principal; and (3) allocation to selected dealers as agent in accordance with FHLBank System procedures for reoffering the notes to investors.

 # Federal Farm Credit System

 The Federal Farm Credit System (FFCS) issues discount notes that are unsecured, joint obligations of the FFCS.
 Maturities range from overnight to 365 days with the majority having maturities of less than 90 days.
-Minimum face values are  $5,000 and with$ 1,000 increments.
+Minimum face values are  \$5,000 and with\$ 1,000 increments.
 All discount notes have cash settlement.

 The FFCS also issues short-term securities with maturities less than one year that are issued at par and pay interest at maturity.
 Exhibit 6.6 presents a Bloomberg DES (Security Description) screen for an interest at maturity security that looks much like the certificates of deposits discussed later in this chapter.
 This security was issued by the FFCS on August 1, 2001 and matured on November 1, 2001.
 Note that unlike most of securities in the money market, the day count convention is 30/360.